port-labs/ocean/integrations/newrelic/README.md

 #### Selector
 - **query** - A query to filter the issues that will be fetched from New Relic.
 Default value is `true` which means that all issues will be fetched.
-- **NewRelicTypes** - An array of New Relic entity types that will be fetched.
+- **newRelicTypes** - An array of New Relic entity types that will be fetched.
 The `ISSUE` type allows the integration to resolve from the configuration file which kind refers to the NewRelic Issues.

 #### Port
 - Under the `port` field we define the mapping between the New Relic issue and the Port issue.